tylyuu/data-track/README.md

 # dataTrack

-This is a fullstack CRUD (Create, Read, Update, Delete) application built using the Express framework and nodeJS with HTML, CSS, and JavaScript, while connecting to MySQL to store the database.
-This application allows users to perform basic CRUD operations on a database of their choice.
+This is a fullstack data track application built using the Express framework and nodeJS with HTML, CSS, and JavaScript.
+Connecting to MySQL to store the database, it allows users to perform create, edit, delete and search operations of their own choice of database.